Experiential learning abounds in and around St. Augustine.

 The school trip package includes a guided tour of the Castillo de San Marcos and a teacher's choice between the Authentic Old Jail, the Oldest Store Museum Experience or the Florida History Museum.
 Educational tour groups are always conducted privately and take about 5 hours.

 A historical attraction in St. Augustine boasting a full 15 acres of history and fun, the Fountain of Youth Archaeological Park is located in the area believed to have been first explored by Juan Ponce de Leon in 1513 and settled by Pedro Menendez de Aviles in 1565.

-The park includes a full range of historical and authentic sites to explore including the actual spring Ponce de Leon envisioned as the Fountain of Youth, a Navigator's Planetarium, Timucua Indian Village, a reconstructed version of life in 1587, the San Agustin Watchtower, archaeological excavation sites and much more.
+The park includes a full range of historical and authentic sites to explore including the actual spring Ponce de Leon envisioned as the Fountain of Youth, a Navigator's Planetarium, Timucua Indian Village, a reconstructed version of life in 1587, the San Agustin Watchtower, archeological excavation sites and much more.

 Throughout the park, students will get the chance to watch history come alive as re-enactors portray early settlers.
 Students will easily see the influences of the Spanish and the Timucua Indians at this historical attraction.
 Fountain of Youth Park offers school group deals depending on how many students each teacher or chaperone has.